-Assuming a system of 300 users at 5 BHCA each, with each user having one remote destination (total of 300 remote destinations), the calculation for the total remote destination BHCA would be:
+Assuming a system of 300 users at 5 BHCA each, with each user having one remote destination or mobility identity (total of 300 remote destinations and mobility identities), the calculation for the total remote destination and mobility identity BHCA would be:

-Total remote destination BHCA = 0.5 (300 users) (1 remote destination per user) (5 BHCA per user) = 750 BHCA
+Total remote destination and mobility identity BHCA = 0.5 (300 users) (1 remote destination or mobility identity per user) (5 BHCA per user) = 750 BHCA

 Total user BHCA in this example is [(300 users) (5 BHCA per user)], which is 1,500 total user BHCA.
-By adding the total remote destination BHCA of 750 to this value, we get a total system BHCA of 2,250 (1,500 total user BHCA + 750 total remote destination BHCA).
+By adding the total remote destination BHCA of 750 to this value, we get a total system BHCA of 2,250 (1,500 total user BHCA + 750 total remote destination and mobility identity BHCA).